Front Entryway Decorating Ideas

-Or, if you want to create an entryway where one doesn’t exist, scroll down to get some easy tips!
+Or, if you want to create an entryway in a small space or where one doesn’t exist, scroll down to get some easy tips!

 How do I choose the right area rug?

-Let the size and shape of your entryway be your guide to choosing the right entryway rug.
-Is your entryway long and narrow?
-Then choose a runner-style rug the width of your door to naturally lead guests into your home.
+Let the size and shape of your front entrance be your guide to choosing the right entryway rug.
+As your guests walk through the front door, is your entryway long and narrow?
+Choose a runner-style rug the width of your door to naturally lead visitors into your home.
 A wide rectangular rug looks nice paired up with a double-door entry.
 A circular open area calls for a circular or octagonal rug.
 Remember to keep the traffic flow in mind.
-If your front entryway sees a lot of action, then consider an indoor-outdoor area rug that can stand up to the traffic.
+If your front entryway sees a lot of action, then consider an indoor-outdoor area rug that can stand up to the traffic – particularly on wood floors.

-What kind of table should I put in an entryway?
+What kind of foyer table should I put in an entryway?

 That all depends on the size of your space.
 Long, narrow console tables often provide table space without taking up too much of your entryway’s footprint.
 A round table in the center of a large, round entryway serves as a hub for mail and car keys.
 Small cabinets can feature storage space, such as drawers and shelves that can come in handy for those small, miscellaneous household items that need a home.